Your information. Your rights. Our responsibilities.

-- If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with your health insurer.
-We will agree unless a law requires us to share that information.
+- If you pay for your care without using insurance, you can tell us not to share information about your care with your insurance company.
+We willagree unless a law requires us to share that information.

 Get a list of those with whom we’ve shared information

 - You can ask for a list of the people and groups we've shared your information with.
 For up to 6 years before the date you ask